Europe Summer 2016

 Ul.
 Zadarskog Mira 1358.
 1358, 23000, Zadar, Croatia

 The oldest Gothic church in Dalmatia dates back to 1359—and its monastery is even older.
-Built around 1221, it was home to a Franciscan school and a precursor of the University of Zadar.
-Although the interior of the church is relatively unadorned,...
+Built around 1221, the monastery was home to a Franciscan school and a precursor to the University of Zadar.
+Although the interior of the church is...

 - 1 Travel News This Tiny Country Is Europe’s Fastest Growing Destination